josephbhunt/jquery-easyPaginate/README.markdown

 Why I created it
 ----------------
-I created this plugin so that I could easily paginate a list of HTML elements, without making any assumptions about how many items should fit inside the pagination area, or how they should be styled.
+I created this plugin so that I could easily paginate a list of HTML elements, without making any assumptions about what kind of element they are, or how they should be styled.

 Why I like it
 -------------
-I like this solution because it abstracts the functionality of the pagination from the styles.
-The user is free to add what ever styles he/she likes.
+I like this solution because it abstracts the functionality from the styles.
 I am also proud of this plugin because it is very versatile, and it can paginate the items inside another HTML element in a grid-like fashion (See the fixedGridExample under /test).